Q: Are you a charter school vendor? A: Yes! We are currently a vendor of Visions, Valley View, and Compass.

 Q: Can you tell me about your curriculum?
-A: We use a variety of curriculum from the 4H recommended and national curriculum.
-What subjects do you cover?
-We cover games, arts and crafts, music, dramatic play, Math, agriculture, animal and plant science, literature, building, transportation, discovery, food, and gross motor play.
+A: We use a variety of curriculum from the 4H recommended and national agriculture curriculum.
+Q: What subjects do you cover?
+A: We cover games, arts and crafts, music, dramatic play, Math, agriculture, animal and plant science, literature, building, transportation, discovery, food, and gross motor play.

 Q: What is 4H?
 A: Hand, Heart, Head, Health are the 4 H’s.
 4-H is a community of young people across America learning leadership, citizenship and life skills.

 Q: Are you a 4H club?
 A: No we are not a 4H club.
 If your interested in joining 4H, or participating in showing an animal, please go to https://4-h.org/find/.

 Q: Why are all the children in class together, and not split by age groups?
 A: Through research and personal experience we have decided that mixed age learning works best for our children in this environment.
 We have found that young children learn from older ones, and older children learn through teaching the younger ones.
 Even when the younger ones are not interacting with the older ones, they just learn from watching and listening.

 Q: My child has food allergies will you be able to accommodate us?
 A: Please let us know if you child has a life threatening food allergy.
 We are a peanut free ranch.
 If there is a specific food you would like your child to avoid, please bring an alternative food.

 Q: Can I stay with my child during class?
 A: If you are not signed up to be a Ranch Helper, there is no need to stay with your child during ranch sessions.
 However, you are welcome to stay the first 30 minutes of class to help your child adjust.

 Q: Is religion, politics or origin of plants and animals taught?
 A: No. We do however discuss the importance of having good character, and good character traits.